-The following sections provide information and instructions on how to cluster the Integration profile of WSO2 Enterprise Integrator (WSO2 EI) with a third-party load balancer.
+The following sections provide information and instructions on how to cluster the ESB profile of WSO2 Enterprise Integrator (WSO2 EI) with a third-party load balancer.

-This pattern uses two nodes as well-known members .
+Note that the two WSO2 EI nodes are configured as well-known members.
 It is always recommended to have all nodes of the cluster as well-known members.